laminas/laminas-form/doc/book/zend.form.file-upload.md

 ```

 > ## Note
-It is suggested that you always use the `Zend\Http\PhpEnvironment\Request` object to retrieve and
+It is suggested that you always use the `Laminas\Http\PhpEnvironment\Request` object to retrieve and
 merge the `$_FILES` information with the form, instead of using `$_FILES` directly.
 This is due to how the file information is mapped in the `$_FILES` array:
 ``` sourceCode